IoT Security Technologies

 Implementing TLS across an IoT network involves several best practices and considerations:

-• Device Compatibility and Resource Constraints: Given that many IoT devices are constrained by limited processing power, memory, and battery life, it’s important to optimize the implementation of TLS to avoid performance issues.
-Lightweight versions of TLS, as well as hardware acceleration for cryptographic operations, can be employed to strike a balance between security and device functionality.
+• Device Compatibility and Resource Constraints: Many IoT devices are constrained by limited processing power, memory, and battery life, so it's crucial to optimise the implementation of TLS to avoid performance issues.
+Lightweight versions of TLS and hardware acceleration for cryptographic operations can be employed to strike a balance between security and device functionality.

 Complementary Security Measures